dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

     }
 }
 ```
 What we're describing here is the left node being "swallowed" by the right one, and growing in size.
-The memory that the left node owns and is responsible for is now part of the right oneTo make it easier to understand, consider the portion of a hypothetical heap in the picture below:
+The memory that the left node owns and is responsible for is now part of the right one.
+To make it easier to understand, consider the portion of a hypothetical heap in the picture below:

 ![Heap initial status](/Images/heapexample.png)